Nadia Matar: Positions

 I'm in favour of having a system in which any major decision for this country is taken by a Jewish majority.
 If that means giving less rights to the Israel Arabs, then yes.
-Everyone knows that there is another war coming, and in the war we'll have to do what we have to do to make it clear to them that this is a Jewish state, whether that means expelling them or buying their land or telling them to go to Canada.'
-She imagines that the whole land of Israel, in which she includes the West Bank, lies under an imperative struggle on the ground, throughout every inch of territory, where '(e)nemies from within and without want to take it from us and we must not continue with our life's routine.
-The words routine (shigra) and expulsion (geirush) have the same root.'
-When anchorman Liam Bartlett noted that settlement building is illegal, she replied, 'where should we go?
+Everyone knows that there is another war coming, and in the war, we'll have to do what we have to do to make it clear to them that this is a Jewish state, whether that means expelling them or buying their land or telling them to go to Canada.
+She imagines that the whole Land of Israel, in which she includes the West Bank, lies under an imperative struggle on the ground, throughout every inch of territory, where "(e)nemies from within and without want to take it from us, and we must not continue with our life's routine.
+The words routine (shigra) and expulsion (geirush) have the same root."
+When anchorman Liam Bartlett noted that settlement building is illegal, she replied, "Where should we go?
 Where should we go?
-Back to Auschwitz?'
+Back to Auschwitz?"

-In the wake both of the murder of 3 Israeli teenagers and on the discovery that the revenge murder of a Palestinian boy was perpetrated by Israeli youths, she said the response to the former was to build new outposts and settlements in revenge, one of which is named after them, Givat Oz Ve’Gaon.
+In the wake both of the murder of 3 Israeli teenagers, and on the discovery that the revenge murder of a Palestinian boy was perpetrated by Israeli youths, she said the response to the former was to build new outposts and settlements in revenge, one of which is named after them, Givat Oz Ve'Gaon.
 When somebody hurts you, you want revenge, you want to hurt him.
 How do you hurt him?
-When you show them that - with a smile, that you are not going to take us away from our homelands and we are going to - forever every Jew you attack, we're going to build another community.
+When you show them that - with a smile, that you are not going to take us away from our homelands, and we are going to - for every Jew you attack, we're going to build another community.

 Asked what she would do were she, a mother of three, in the shoes of a Palestinian mother, she answered that she could not imagine that, since a Palestinian mother is her enemy, adding: "In the law of the jungle, only the strong survive.
 And we will survive."